7.2.5. Logit / Probit / Gompit

 Example 1

 Table 12.19 on p.
-353 from Altman, Douglas (1991).
+353 from Altman & Douglas (1991).
 Open LOGIT, select Statistics 1 → Regression Analysis → Logit / Probit / Gompit and select the data option Two Columns Contain Number of Subjects and Number of Responses.
 Then select Total (C7) as [Subject], Hypertension (C8) as [Response] and Smoking, Obesity and Snoring (C9 to C11) as [Variable]s.
-Select only the Regression Results output option to obtain the following results:
+Select Regression Results and Goodness of Fit Tests output options to obtain the following results:

 Logit / Probit / Gompit